CURING LIVE ROCK

 of the article and look at Ray's tank, where he

-cured his Tonga, and a note about the process from
+cured his Tonga live rock, with a note from him

 One of our customers shared his "vessel of choice"